 Amazon Vine does come with a price tag.
 It can be a couple of thousand dollars per ASIN plus the cost of providing your product for free.
 For that price you will get high-quality reviews by top Amazon reviewers.
 Amazon Vine reviewers are chosen by Amazon based on the quality of their reviews and how helpful they are to customers.
 Amazon will ship them the product for free and they are required to leave a review within 30 days.

 While sellers cannot offer any sort of reward, discount or incentive in exchange for reviews, you can still send a follow-up email asking customers for an honest review of your product.
-Using a tool like FeedbackFive makes this very easy and allows you to create and send messages at various times after the purchase.
+Using a tool like FeedbackFive makes this very easy and allows you to create and send a message after the purchase.

 I often get asked how many emails to send and what to say.
-I suggest limiting to 2-3 emails at most, remembering that Amazon already sends two emails after the purchase (order confirmation and shipping confirmation).
-Amazon now allows customers to opt out of messages from sellers, so don’t give them a reason to by spamming them.
+I suggest limiting to one well-written, courteous email with a great subject line, remembering that Amazon already sends two emails after the purchase (order confirmation and shipping confirmation).
+Amazon now allows customers to opt out of messages from sellers, so don’t give them a reason to opt out by spamming them.

 As for content, think about what you want to communicate about your company and brand.
 Keep it short and be sure to invite them to contact you with any questions.
 Invite them to leave a review, but don’t beg for it.
 Also be careful not to use language that asks for positive reviews only.
 Copy such as “if you feel like this was a 5-star experience, please leave a review” is prohibited by Amazon.
 You can only ask for an honest review; there should be absolutely no hinting at leaving a positive one.